 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individualâs specific financial needs, goals and risk profile.
 SoFi canât guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term âSoFi Investâ refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-The post How Tax on Mutual Funds Works appeared first on SoFi.
+The post How an Employer 401(k) Match Works appeared first on SoFi.